 Most San Diego vacationers forego visiting the Birch Aquarium at Scripps in favor of the more glitzy SeaWorld but there are many reasons to visit this smaller sea life attraction.
 The aquarium offers a wonderfully low-key alternative to its famous competitor.
-If you have cash to spare, and you want to see killer whales and dolphins performing splashy tricks, then go to SeaWorld.
-If you are on a tight budget, you are looking for an educational hands-on experience, or you are traveling with a baby or toddler who will have little interest in SeaWorld shows and prefer seeing fishies up-close at Birch, too.
+If you have cash to spare and you want to see killer whales and dolphins performing splashy tricks, then go to SeaWorld.
+If you are on a tight budget and you want an educational hands-on experience, choose Birch Aquarium.
+Parents traveling with babies or toddlers will find that young ones have little interest in SeaWorld shows and prefer seeing fishies up-close at Birch, too.
 Plus, admission prices are significantly lower and parking is free.
-Also, the aquarium’s interactive exhibits encourage children and adults to think, not just be entertained.
+Also, the aquarium’s interactive exhibits encourage visitors to think, rather than just be entertained.
 Read on to learn why to visit San Diego's Birch Aquarium during your family vacation.

 “The Legacy” Whale Sculpture Fountain & Memorial